-High-value folks also stand to potentially lose the most.
-That’s why they are always guarded against others, and generally loath the value takers.
+High-value folks stand to potentially lose the most from takers.
+That’s why they’re generally cautious, wary, and guarded.
+And, often, they loath value takers.

-That’s why to transact with them, you must first of all avoid framing yourself as just another taker: they have enough of those vying for their time.
+That’s why the first step to transacting with high-value people is to avoid framing yourself as just another taker: they have enough of those vying for their time.

 You must show that you can also give something.

-Also, you can show gratitude and loyalty, and that you are willing to pay them back somehow, either today, or in the future (“promissory social notes”).
+Also, you can show loyalty or gratitude, and that you are willing to pay them back somehow in the future (“promissory social notes”).

 You can see examples in Power University.